Flatbush: 19th century

 Into the 19th century, Flatbush remained a slow-growing farming community.
-The opening of the Erie Canal shifted cultivation away from grains and towards market produce, with Kings County being the second-largest largest provider of produce in the country until the end of the century after Queens County.
+The opening of the Erie Canal shifted cultivation away from grains and towards market produce, with Kings County being the second-largest provider of produce in the country until the end of the century after Queens County.
 It remained isolated from the growing Brooklyn by open country.
 Prospect Park was developed from land partially in Flatbush, though it was wholly claimed by Brooklyn.
 The rural character of the town, however, would not last.
 In the second quarter of the century, a street grid was laid out, and the main north–south road was established as Flatbush Avenue.
 A stream of Irish and some German immigrants arrived in the area, comprising the majority of the rural labor force by 1860.
 Though Flatbush and Kings County did not support Abraham Lincoln's presidency in 1860, after the American Civil War broke out, Flatbush residents raised funds and soldiers for the war effort.
 Blacks fleeing the violence of the New York City draft riots found refuge in Flatbush and nearby Weeksville.

 Flatbush built a Town Hall in 1875, a few years after Flatbush and the other towns of Kings County avoided annexation by Brooklyn.
 The Brooklyn, Flatbush and Coney Island Railway, established 1878, connected Flatbush to the pleasure spots at Coney Island and the Atlantic Coast to the south, and downtown Brooklyn and Manhattan to the north.
 The railways and the opening of bridges connecting Brooklyn to Manhattan began transforming Flatbush into a suburb.
 Towards the end of the century, the land was worth more if used for real estate than farming, and large landowners began selling off plots.
 John Lefferts divided his family's Flatbush homestead into 516 parcels, restricted by covenant to only be developed into single-family housing.
 These formed Lefferts Manor, containing possibly the neighborhood's earliest row houses.
 Another early development was Vanderveer Park, formed from 65 acres of the Vanderveer family's holdings.
 Like Lefferts Manor, Vanderveer Park traded on the Dutch history of the region to attract buyers.
 The developers of the new housing pitched Flatbush as a country oasis offering respite from the "cliff-dwelling" vertical living of Manhattan.
 Much of the development focused on the areas immediately south and east of Prospect Park, with the farther-flung areas remaining mostly rural and dotted with wood-framed houses.